Koukyosyumei/Gymbo/README.md

 ```
 - `-i`: Set the number of iterations for gradient descent (default: 100).
 - `-a`: Set the step size for gradient descent (default: 1).
+- `-t`: Set the maximum number of trials of gradient descent (default: 3)
+- `-l`: Set the minimum value of initial parameters (default: -10)
+- `-h`: Set the maximum value of initial parameters (default: 10)

 ```bash
 ./gymbo "if (a < 3) if (a > 4) return 1;" -v 0